 A man found his brother's boyhood baseball glove at a flea market — 42 years after it disappeared.

-Patrick Reynolds’ name and pre-area code phone number were still legible on the left-hander’s mitt, which his brother, Jeff, plucked from a barrel of used sports equipment.
+Patrick Reynolds' name and phone number were still legible on the left-hander's mitt, which his brother, Jeff, plucked from a barrel of used sports equipment.
 Jeff Reynolds paid $5 for the glove last week and returned it to his brother.

 "He thought maybe I'd had the glove all these years," quipped Jeff Reynolds, 47, a telephone service technician.

-“He was always collecting old gloves and relacing them and giving them to kids who needed them,” said Reynolds, a 57-year-old senior county parks landscape architect from Lomita.
-“I figure he found mine at home and donated it to somebody to use.”
+"He was always collecting old gloves and relacing them and giving them to kids who needed them," said Patrick Reynolds, a 57-year-old senior county parks landscape architect from Lomita.
+"I figure he found mine at home and donated it to somebody to use."

-Reynolds said he will display his old glove on a shelf.
+Patrick Reynolds said he will display his old glove on a shelf.

 "All my grandkids are right-handed, so they can't use it," he said.